CMU-SAFARI/CoMeT/README.md

 $ ./run_artifact.sh --native docker
 ```
 This script creates a directory per configuration under the ```ae-results/``` directory to collect statistics of each experiment.

+---
+:fast_forward: The reader can also run experiments **without Docker** by using `run_artifact_without_docker.sh` script.
+This script automatically installs all dependencies, fetches CPU traces.
+It runs `genrunsp_cluster.py` script and generates all Slurm jobs/bash scripts for native execution given the `--slurm` or `--native` flag.
+The reader can modify `genrunsp_cluster.py` to comment out some configurations to run a subset of experiments at once.

 ### ***Experiment completion***